 Student Resources

-Additional resources are provided to both current and prospective students highlighting requirements for the Research and Evaluation Methodology program and the resources available to be a successful student at the University of Florida.
+Additional resources are provided below to both current and prospective students, highlighting requirements for the Research and Evaluation Methodology program and the resources available to be a successful student at the University of Florida.
+Details about the courses offered by the REM program can be found on the Courses page.

 Advising